def-ox/def-ox.github.io/index.md

 ---

 # DeFOx
-Technology is reshaping the future of the financial landscape and challengin traditional stakeholders.
-The aim of DeFOx is to discuss and promote academic and industrial work adressing the emerging challenges in finance.
-DeFOx focuses the attention on the recent and cutting-edge contributions to topics in decentralised finance and financial technology: economics, microstructure, models of liquidity taking and making, and new design paradigms that can help lay the foundations for the future fianncial landscape.
+Technology is reshaping the future of the financial landscape and challenging traditional stakeholders.
+The aim of DeFOx is to discuss and promote academic and industrial work addressing the emerging challenges in finance.
+DeFOx focuses the attention on the recent and cutting-edge contributions to topics in decentralised finance and financial technology: economics, microstructure, models of liquidity taking and making, and new design paradigms that can help lay the foundations for the future financial landscape.